 Have I piqued your interest?
 Can you already see yourself reclining in your brand new hot tub, as the aches and pains dissolve and your bathtub selfie appears on Instagram?

-Before we swim through our options, let’s clarify one thing: a hot tub and Jacuzzi are essentially the same thing.
+Before we swim through our options, let’s clarify one thing: the terms hot tub and Jacuzzi are often used interchangeably even though this isn’t technically correct.
 Jacuzzi is a brand name that has come to take on the meaning of a deep hot bath with jets, like Band-Aid is a brand name commonly used to refer to a bandage, and Kleenex refers to any kind of tissues.

 Here’s How to Turn Your Bathtub into a Jacuzzi